 - Christopher Paolini, Brisingr

 I don't remember when I became a Christian, but it has always been part of my identity that I'm proud of.
 Most of it goes on inside my head but many years of learning about myself through Christ has helped me with an ability to form opinions utilising actual philosophical principles, not just picking sides on every discussion as fast as possible like most teenagers end up doing.
-There are some things I have not decided what my opinion is, and with a lifetime ahead of me, the natural behavior of choosing something and sticking with it for life (on some issues) seems a bit too proud for my liking.
+There are some things I have not decided what my opinion is, and with a lifetime ahead of me, the natural behaviour of choosing something and sticking with it for life (on some issues) seems a bit too proud for my liking.
 I think I've been more eager to take up political opinions than spiritual advice but maybe one day the latter will be as influential as the former on me as a person.

 Now, my political interests.
 I'm a Green Party member because, first and foremost, I believe in transparency and accountability for Governments.
 I want to see a fairer voting system such as AV to increase accountability, a stronger Freedom of Information Act to increase transparency and an end to bulk collection of data and mass surveillance because organisations involved can never justify their reasons.
 Warrants exist for a reason, so you can stand in front of the law and gain the right to proceed, and without that principled approach for dark, closed door intelligence services, I can't say my Government is working for me.
 We shouldn't be losing billions of pounds every year to tax loopholes by the greed of corporations.
 Fair taxation should be for all.
 Nuclear weapons cannot be held by civilised nations and should be decommissioned.
 There will never be a justification to kill tens of thousands in seconds for the cause of nationalism.
 One policy I express support for is a Universal Basic Income, but I haven't quite decided on that one yet.